Noto Airport

 Noto Airport (能登空港, Noto Kūkō) (IATA: NTQ, ICAO: RJNW), marketed as Noto Satoyama Airport (のと里山空港, Noto Satoyama Kūkō) and also unofficially known as Wajima Airport (輪島空港, Wajima Kūkō) is a domestic airport located 6.4 NM south southeast of the city of Wajima on the Noto Peninsula of Ishikawa Prefecture, Japan.

 The airport is a four-story building with two jetways.
 It is officially designated a third class airport.

 History

 Completed on July 7, 2003, Noto Airport is among Japan's newest greenfield airports not constructed to replace an existing facility.
 Initially, All Nippon Airways (ANA) was only willing to operate one flight per day.
 Ishikawa Prefecture thus suggested Japan's first occupancy guarantee agreement (搭乗率保証制度), in which ANA agreed to operate two daily flights and in exchange Ishikawa Prefecture agreed to compensate ANA if occupancy fell below a set target (initially 70%) and gross ticket sales were under 200 million yen.
 However, the agreement also specified that if the target is exceeded, ANA must pay the excess back to Ishikawa Prefecture.
 So far, the agreement seems to have been mutually beneficial:

+After the Noto earthquake on January 1 2024 the airport was temporarily closed.